Professor Evan T. Williams Memorial Tree Walk

 The Professor Evan T. Williams Memorial Tree Walk, dedicated May 7, 2005, is concentrated around Frank Manor House.

-Two sculptures also are located along the walk: a Glenna Goodacre bronze, Sacagawea and Jean Baptiste, and an Alison Saar bronze, York: Terra Incognita
+The Tree Walk consists of 20 species.
+Two sculptures also are located along the walk: a Glenna Goodacre bronze, Sacagawea and Jean Baptiste, and an Alison Saar bronze, York: Terra Incognita.

 Origins

-In 2002, Evan T. Williams, professor of chemistry and founder and chair of the Environmental Studies Program, inspired students to restore the tree walk, which had fallen into some disrepair, and enhance its educational and aesthetic value.
-He and student Clara Elias ’04 incorporated elements of the Lewis and Clark Expedition and tree identifications with a path they hoped would “meander in congruence with the new campus plan and link the residential and academic halves of the campus.”
+In 2002, Evan T. Williams, professor of chemistry and founder and director of the environmental studies program, inspired students to restore the tree walk, which had fallen into some disrepair, and enhance its educational and aesthetic value.
+He and student Clara Elias BA ’04 incorporated elements of the Lewis and Clark Expedition and tree identifications with a path they hoped would “meander in congruence with the new campus plan and link the residential and academic halves of the campus.”
 With the passing of Williams in spring 2004, the graduating class, led by Elias, dedicated their senior gift to a revived tree walk in his memory.

-The Class of 2005, led by Anna Henry ’05, Ashley McElheny ’05, and Chris Ragsdale ’05, developed educational materials to accompany the restoration of the tree walk.
+The Class of 2005, led by Anna Henry BA ’05, Ashley McElheny BA ’05, and Chris Ragsdale BA ’05, developed educational materials to accompany the restoration of the tree walk.

 Take the Walk

-Tree Walk map is also available in Frank Manor and at the two interpretative signs along the Tree Walk.
+A tree walk map brochure is available in Frank Manor House and at the two interpretative signs along the Tree Walk.
+An online interactive map will be launched soon.